© Crown copyright 2022

 Professional resources and tools

-The PHE oral health collection includes information and resources.
+The OHID oral health collection includes information and resources.

 The Royal Society of Public Health has produced a child oral health impact pathway.